apache/druid/docs/development/extensions-contrib/prometheus.md

 Peon tasks are created dynamically by middle managers and have dynamic host and port addresses.
 Since the `exporter` strategy allows Prometheus to read only from a fixed address, it cannot be used for peon tasks.
 So, these tasks need to be configured to use `pushgateway` strategy to push metrics from Druid to prometheus gateway.

-If this emitter is configured to use `exporter` strategy globally, some above configurations need to be overridden in the MiddleManager's configuration file for peon tasks as shown below.
+If this emitter is configured to use `exporter` strategy globally, some of the above configurations need to be overridden in the middle manager so that spawned peon tasks can still use the `pushgateway` strategy.

 ```
 #